PathACP/Bioinfo-Course-2023/README.md

 Welcome to the Bioinformatics Course 2023 - Next Generation Sequencing!

 The course will focus on the bioinformatics analysis of next generation sequencing (NGS) data, with emphasis on variant analysis.
+Lecture slides and course materials will be available for download in this repository.

 ## Before attending the practical sessions